Anderson localization in the subwavelength regime: Generalized capacitance matrices

 \subsection{Layer potentials and the quasiperiodic capacitance matrix}

-In the case of a periodic system, the spectrum of \eqref{eq:scattering} is well-understood (see, for example, \cite{ammari2021functional}).
+In the case of a periodic system, the spectrum of \eqref{eq:scattering} is well-known to consist of a countable sequence of continuous spectral bands.
+These bands consist of propagating ``Bloch'' modes that are not spatially localized.
+The general theory for periodic elliptic operators is reviewed in \cite{kuchment2016overview} and presented for the specific case of periodic subwavelength resonators in \cite{ammari2021functional}.
 In this section, we briefly summarize the main results.
 We assume that the material parameters satisfy

 for some constants $\delta_i, v_i$, $i=1,...,N$.